 A general liability policy protects your business against third party claims of physical injury or property damage resulting from your business operations.
-And since clients want to know you’ll take responsibility for your actions, many require roofing contractors to have a general liability policy before entering into a contract.
-And what better way to differentiate your business from the competition?
+Consequently, as clients want to know you’ll take responsibility for your actions, many require roofing contractors to have a general liability policy before entering into a contract.
+Hence, what better way to differentiate your business from the competition?

 Think about it, if you had to choose between a company with roofing contractor insurance coverage and one that didn’t, which one would you hire?
 The one with insurance, right?

 Ensuring business continuity during and an unforeseen circumstance, such as fire or vandalism, is also one of the benefits of Roofers Insurance.
 Adding Builder’s Risk insurance covers damage from fire, theft, explosion, vandalism, hail, lightning, and other risks.
-The policy provides coverage for buildings and structures under construction or renovation as well as:
+As such, the policy provides coverage for buildings and structures under construction or renovation as well as:

 - Materials used for construction